aegon1994/image-recognition-project-based-on-YOLOv10/README.md

 The content of dataset is from coco dataset, but I added some photos which was taken by myself.

 The ratio of train and test datas is from added photos is 7:3.

+You have to put your train datas(including label files) and test datas in a same direction.